drgomesp/symfony-docker/README.md

 > Before anything, you need to make sure you have Docker properly setup in your environment.
 For that, refer to the official documentation for both [Docker](https://docs.docker.com/) and [Docker Compose](https://docs.docker.com/compose/).
 Also, if you're developing on Mac or Windows – *yeah, maybe that's the case* –, make sure you have [Docker Machine](https://docs.docker.com/machine/) properly setup.

+> This project depends on having [jwilder/nginx-proxy](https://github.com/jwilder/nginx-proxy) running.
+This is a reverse proxy container that will allow having multiple projects running on port 80.

 Build the containers:

 ```bash